 While I bookmark every single thing Yara Shahidi does to her face, social media editor Alyss has pretty much every single hairstyle in Alexa Chung's back catalogue saved to her phone.
 And as for editorial director Amy?
 She's all about the Olivias: Munn, Palermo and Culpo.

 This week, Chlöe Grace Moretz surprised us all by pulling this mega-makeup look out of the bag.
 With all the component parts of Kenzo's S/S 17 beauty look, Moretz wore fuchsia pink blusher that draped from the tops of her cheekbones round onto her eyelids, as well as glossy pillar-box–red lipstick and intense black eyeliner.
 Who says you should only go big on one feature?
 Want to try this draping blush trend?
-We have the how-to video you need.
+We have the step by step instructions you need.